hapax/hapax.github.io/assets/qgrav.md

 So in fancy language, the constraint becomes

 <span align="center" style="padding-left: 20px; display:block">
-*Physically meaninful statements are invariant under diffeomorphisms.*
+*Physically meaningful statements are invariant under diffeomorphisms.*
 </span>

 I can't really ask about whether an electron appeared at $P$ because